 We expect all members of our community to show respect for each other and we use RESPECT across the school to remind children of their responsibilities to show respect.
-Each week we focus upon one specific value which is introduced at a whole school assembly on a Monday and is the focus for certificates in Achievement Assembly on a Friday.
+Each week we focus upon one specific value which is introduced in the group assembly on a Monday and is the focus for certificates in Achievement group Assembly on a Friday.